6.9.6 Contour Plot with Vector Overlay

 - Open Tutorial Data.opj and browse to the Contour Plot with Vector Overlay folder in Project Explorer (PE).

-- Activate the W147 matrix and select Plot: Contour/Heat Map: Color Fill in the menu.
-The graph should appear as shown below:
+- Activate the W147 matrix and select Plot> 2D: Contour: Contour - Color Fill in the menu.
+The graph below will be created:

 - Select Format: Plot Properties to bring up the Plot Details dialog.
 In the Colormap/Contours tab customize the Contour settings as shown below:

-- In the Level heading set the following levels:
+- Click the Level heading to set the following levels at the Set Levels dialog:

-- In the Fill heading select Load Palette, and choose Temperature from the Palette list.
+- Click the Fill heading to select Load Palette, and choose Temperature from the Palette list in Fill dialog.
 Click OK.

-- In the Line heading, enable the Color check box under Apply to All and choose Gray in the Color drop-down list.
+- Click the Line heading, enable the Color check box under Apply to All and choose Gray in the Color drop-down list.
 Click OK.

-- In the Numeric Formats tab of the Plot Details dialog, select the Significant Digits radio button and set the value to 1.
+- Go to Label tab, select the Significant Digits radio button and set the value to 1.
 Click OK.

-- To prepare for merging with the XYAM Vector Graph that will be created below, the axes must be hidden.
+- Let's make preparations for the third section Merge the Two Graphs.
+First, we am going to hide the axes.
 Select Format: Layer Properties and in the Display tab deselect the X Axes and Y Axes check boxes.
 Click OK.

-- To change the color scale, double-click on the scale object.
-Update the settings as given below:
+- To change the color scale, double-click on the scale object to open the Color Scale Control dialog.
+Do the settings below:

 - In the Labels node,